mikeal/pkv/README.md

 This this inserts a secure salt into every PKV-KEY it is applied to this is the perfect method for producing and maintaining forks.

-Since this method to agreement can be implemented by any party who can manipulate the key space it is a highly accessible freedom to form any data described in PKV.
+Since this method of agreement can be implemented by any party who can manipulate the key space it is a highly accessible freedom to fork any data described in PKV.

 This freedom is beyond the bounds of property governed by copyright as it is **unownable** and its basis already agreed to.